makrai/notes/demszky2005.00547-GoEmotions-fine-grained.md

 * emotion datasets vary in size, domain and taxonomy (Bostan and Klinger, 2018)
 * Affective Text (Strapparava and Mihalcea, 2007) was the first benchmark for emotion recognition
-  * majority of emotion datasets are constructed manually, but relatively small
+* majority of emotion datasets are constructed manually
   * The largest manually labeled dataset is CrowdFlower (2016), with
     * 39k labeled examples
     * found by Bostan and Klinger (2018) to be noisy in comparison with other
 * automatically weakly-labeled, based on emotion-related hashtags on Twitter (Wang+ 2012; Abdul-Mageed and Ungar, 2017)
 * We build our dataset manually, making it the largest human annotated
   * multiple annotations per example for quality assurance
 * domains
   * Twitter: informal language and expressive content, such as emojis and hashtag
   * news headlines (Strapparava and Mihalcea, 2007)